AymenKooli/Securinets-CTF-Quals-2020-Writeups/BLACK^YELLOW/README.md

 The second string is pretty obvious:
 *123abc456wixandmix*

-Reffering to the title once again, we need to xor those two strings and we get :
+Referring to the title once again, we need to xor those two strings and we get :
 **working with darlene is so priceless , lets catch WHITEROSE! pwd:3z_t0_foll0w_UP_th1s_0n3**

 [Script](/BLACK^YELLOW/solve.py)